IoT-gamer/flutter_segment_anything_app/README.md

 * ✨ **Transparent Cutouts:** Save the segmented object as a new PNG image with a fully transparent background.

+* 🏷️ **Metadata Tagging:** Optionally add a "class name" (e.g., "cat", "person") to the saved PNG's metadata for future use.

 * 📱 **Cross-Platform:** Built with Flutter for both Android and iOS.